 If you’re almost eligible for Medicare and you have a Health Savings Account, it’s important to understand how your coverage will work.
 A Health Savings Account (HSA) is an account where money is set aside to cover qualifying medical costs.

-When it comes to any insurance there are guidelines you’ll need to follow, keep reading to learn more on how your Health Savings Account interacts with Medicare.
+When it comes to any insurance, there are guidelines you’ll need to follow.
+Keep reading to learn more about how your Health Savings Account interacts with Medicare.

 Without creditable coverage, you can incur late penalties.
 If you have creditable coverage, you’ll have access to a Special Enrollment Period when you decide to enroll in Medicare.

-Part A can be retroactive up to 6 months, but no further back than the initial eligibility month.
-When you choose to sign up for Medicare make sure you discontinue HSA contributions for at least 6 months before Medicare begins.
-If you don’t discontinue HSA contributions, a tax penalty may apply to you.
+Part A can be retroactive up to 6 months but no further back than the initial eligibility month.
+When you sign up for Medicare, discontinue HSA contributions for at least six months before Medicare begins.
+A tax penalty may apply if you don’t discontinue HSA contributions.

-You can still use HSA funds to pay for your Medicare premiums, even though you can’t continue to contribute to the account.
+You can still use HSA funds to pay your Medicare premiums, even though you can’t continue contributing to the account.
 HSA funds can pay for medical expenses such as Part A, Part B, Part C, and Part D premiums.

-Medigap premiums are not a qualified expense, you can’t use HSA funds for your Medigap premiums.
+Medicare Supplement or Medigap plans are additional insurance you purchase to cover the cost gaps in the Original Medicare cost-share.
+Medigap premiums are not a qualified expense, and you can’t use HSA funds for your Medigap premiums.

 FAQs